 PREVIOUS LESSON – Aural Discrimination – Consonants /ʧ/ and /ʃ/ (Primary 4)

 TOPIC: AURAL DISCRIMINATION – CONSONANTS /v/ and /f/

 By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to:

-2. distinguish between the different sounds in words and sentences.
+2. recognize the sounds in words.

 The teacher will teach the lesson with the aid of:

 METHOD OF TEACHING – Choose a suitable and appropriate methods for the lessons.